John Work (fur trader): Career

-Work began his company service in North America at two posts on Hudson Bay.
+Work began his work in North America at two posts on Hudson Bay.
 He was first assigned as a steward at York Factory in 1814 and 1815.
 He was then moved to a junior trader position at Severn House, where he became district master in 1818.
-After the Hudson Bay Company merged with North West Company in 1821, Work was retained as a senior clerk and was put in charge of the Island Lake District, a position he held until 1823.
+After the Hudson's Bay Company merged with North West Company in 1821, Work was retained as a senior clerk and was put in charge of the Island Lake District, a position he held until 1823.

 In 1823, Work was reassigned to the Columbia District.
 He traveled west in a party led by Peter Skene Ogden.
 On this trip, Work began keeping a travel journal.
 It is a detailed record of his journey to the Columbia River via the Athabasca River and Athabasca Pass.
-His party reached a site known as Boat Encampment on the Columbia on 13 October, and proceeding down the river with the Hudson Bay Company trading brigade that had been sent to meet them.
+His party reached a site known as Boat Encampment on the Columbia on 13 October, and proceeding down the river with the Hudson's Bay Company trading brigade that had been sent to meet them.
 The party reached the Spokane River on 21 October.
 At that point, Ogden and Work traveled overland to their winter quarters at Spokane House in what in now eastern Washington state.

 During the 1824 trapping season, Work helped Finan McDonald extend the company's fur trade into the Flathead country of Montana.
 In the fall of 1824, Work accompanied Governor George Simpson and Chief Factor John McLoughlin down the Columbia River to the company's headquarters at Fort George (now Astoria, Oregon).
 In November 1824, Work joined an expedition led by Chief Trader James McMillan that explored the lower Fraser River looking for a site to establish a major trading post.
 On the return trip, his party discovered the Cowlitz Portage, which became an important route between the Columbia River and Puget Sound.
 In the spring of 1825, Work helped move the company's headquarters from Fort George to the newly established Fort Vancouver on the north bank of the Columbia facing the mouth of the Willamette River.

 Later that year, Work was put in charge of Spokane House.
-Work spent the 1825–26 trapping season trading furs in Montana where he reopened Flathead House.
+Work spent the 1825–26 trapping season trading furs in western Montana where he reopened Flathead House.
 However, his most important job was to establish a new post on the Columbia near Kettle Falls to be named Fort Colvile.
 After completing Fort Colvile, Work closed Spokane House in April 1826.
 Work ran his trading operations from Fort Colvile until the summer of 1829, often making short trading expeditions into British Columbia or accompanying fur cargo to Fort Vancouver.